theheking/babs-rna-seq/practical_overview/Week1B_1_Introducing_the_Shell.md

 No one can possibly learn all of these arguments, that’s what the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.

-This directory contains two files with `.fastq` extensions.
-FASTQ is a format for storing information about sequencing reads and their quality.
-We will be learning more about FASTQ files in a later lesson.

 ### Shortcut: Tab Completion